jonfairbanks/local-rag/README.md

 - [ ] Implement Log Library

 ### Known Issues & Bugs
-- [ ] Refreshing the page loses all state (expected streamlit behavior; need to implement local-storage)
+- [ ] Refreshing the page loses all state (expected Streamlit behavior; need to implement local-storage)
 - [x] Files can be uploaded before Ollama config is set, leading to embedding errors
-- [ ] Assuming localhost is used, Models are not automatically loaded at first page load
+- [ ] Assuming Ollama is hosted on localhost, Models are automatically loaded and selected, but the dropdown does not render the selected option

 ### Resources
 - [Ollama](https://ollama.com/)